Jianxuan-Li/yetien-backend-asr-grpc/README.md

 1. Run `./dev up` to start the development and enter the development container
 1. In the dev-container, run `./dev test` to run the tests

+## Staging

+1. Run `./dev staging` to build the staging image and start the staging container
+1. Run `./dev staging-down` to stop the staging container

 #### connect to development models

 https://asr.yetien.com/docs#/